gidox1/githubSearchMock/README.md

-This is a project clone of Github Search
+This is a project mock of Github Search